 Feature Name Description Settings Sleep The monitor screen turns off (goes into a sleep state) if no operation is performed for a preset amount of time.
 Press any button to turn the monitor screen back on.
-Note that the Sleep feature does not operate in the PLAY mode.
-30 sec 1 min 2 min Off Auto Power Off Power turns off if no operation is performed for a preset amount of time.
+30 sec 1 min 2 min Off Auto Power Off Power truns off if no operation is performed for a preset amount of time.
 1 min 2 min 5 min